Manage the list view in Adobe Workfront Planning

 -

-In the If line, select a field and choose a field value, then click Add condition.
+In the If line, select a field and choose a field value and add a modifier.
+Modifiers change, depending on the field type you choose.

 note tip TIP Only fields visible in the list view are available for conditional formatting. -